-As an Honorary Ranger for South African National Parks (SANParks), he is involved in conservation and training rangers for counter poaching operations.
+As an Honorary Ranger for South African National Parks (SANParks), he is involved in conservation and in training rangers for counter poaching operations.
 He co-founded the Table Mountain National Park’s Volunteer Firefighting Unit.

-After serious knee surgery and his doctors saying he’d never run again, in 2008 Braam and David completed another world first by running a “Smile around South Africa”, following the entire coastline from Namibia to Mozambique, a distance of 3,278 kms.
+After serious knee surgery and his doctors saying he’d never run again, in 2008 Braam and David completed another world first by running a “Smile around South Africa”, following the entire coastline from Namibia to Mozambique, a distance of 3278km.

 Then, in 2011/12, Braam and Peter van Kets raced 768km over 24 days, to the South Pole.
-The 100th anniversary race commemorated Robert Falcon Scott and Roald Amundsen’s epic journeys in 1911/12.
-Only three teams finished, with Braam and Pete coming third and, in a show of tremendous camaraderie, assisting the British team to the pole.
+The 100th-anniversary race commemorated Robert Falcon Scott and Roald Amundsen’s epic journeys in 1911/12.
+Only three teams finished, with Braam and Pete coming third and, in a show of tremendous camaraderie, assisting one of the British teams to the pole.

-As one of South Africa’s most sought after motivational speakers, Braam leaves his audiences not only inspired but empowered to embracing change as a process to greater personal fulfillment.
+As one of South Africa’s most sought-after motivational speakers, Braam leaves his audiences not only inspired, but also empowered to embrace change as a process to greater personal fulfillment.

 Thank you for the amazing presentation you did for us at our recent conferences.
 1200 people exploded from their seats in a roaring standing ovation.
 What you are contributing to the world is so significant and your humble delivery of your story won the hearts of our people.